GameServerManagers/LinuxGSM-Docs/Troubleshooting.md

 ## Unable to connect or not showing up in server list

+This is a three part diagnosis:
-First off, you need to make sure that the server is started properly and listening.
+1) First off, you need to make sure that the server is started properly, take attention to any error messages in console or log output
+2) Check that the server is listening, to the right IP
+3) Check for firewalls or ports redirections that could prevent useful network packets from passing through

 ### Is the server actually started?